wp-plugins/who-owns-your-country/README.txt

 * Fix other PHP warnings because of declaring attribute or index in empty objects and arrays
 * Avoid saving shares in revisions
 * Add title to the single_owner theme file
-* Clean post_ids heys when generating network cache
+* Clean post_ids keys when generating network cache
 * Change defaults image_size to 150px and cron frequency to hourly

 = 0.93 =